domino54/galaxybot/README.md

 GalaxyBot
 =========
-A Discord bot capable of playing some music and doing other stuff.
-Pretty cute, too.
+A Discord bot providing multiple integrations for Nadeo games in ManiaPlanet platform, capable of playing some music and doing other useless stuff.
+Sometimes behaves extremely impolitely, but that's just her nature.

 ## Commands
 All available commands of the GalaxyBot.
 Default command prefix is `!`.